mashhoorafarhath27-sys/BRG-ISEA/README.md

 ## Outcome

 This session improved my understanding of how cloud computing helps organizations reduce operational costs, improve flexibility, and simplify infrastucture management.

+## Session 2b - Cloud Services

+### Objectives

+- Created an Amazon EC2 Ubuntu instance.
+- Connected to the instance usingEC2 Instance connect.
+- Updated the operating system.
+- Installed software packages required for the lab.

+### AWS EC2 Instance

+I launched a free-tier Ubuntu EC2 instance using Amazon Web Services (AWS).
+After the instance was created successfully, I connected to it using EC2 Instance Connect.

+SCreenshot

+screenshot

+### Updating the Sysytem

+After connecting to the Ubuntu server, I updated the package repository using 'sudo apt update' and upgraded the installed packages using 'sudo apt upgrade -y'.
+This ensured the server was running the latest available software and security updates.

+screenshots

+### Outcome

+Successfully launched and managed a cloud-based Ubuntu server using Amazon EC2.
+I connected to the server remotely and updated the operating system, gaining practical experience with cloud infrastructure mamagement.